simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The reformed Bön is highly complex.
 It not only possesses all the deities of the Vajrayana --- or the Tantric form of Buddhism elaborated by Padmasambhava --- but has its own arrangement of the deities.

 From my conversations with the Bön-po lamas it appears that the Bön form of Samantabhadra or Bön-sku Kun-tu bzang-po is regarded to be the supreme deity of the Bön-po.
 He occupies in the sect a position analogical to that of Samantabhadra in the Tantric sects of unreformed Buddhism and the Adi-Buddha in the Kalacakra doctrine of the ninth to eleventh centuries A.D.
 We have reason to suppose that the Kun-tu bzang-po or "All good" of the reformed Bön represents the ancient Father Heaven of the primitive.
 Bön.
-In Bön the Kun-tu bzang-po is associated with Ma-btsiin-pa --- Mother Nature or Mother Earth, a deity, who still preserves much of her primitive character of all-potent Mother Earth.
+In Bön the Kun-tu bzang-po is associated with Ma-btsün-pa --- Mother Nature or Mother Earth, a deity, who still preserves much of her primitive character of all-potent Mother Earth.
 Her images are often found in charm boxes or ga-u worn by Bön-pos.

 Besides these supreme deities we hear of a host of other divine beings, most of which are personified nature forces and malignant ghosts.
 An old deity is Garuda or Cha-khyung (Bya-khyung) which figures on many Bön images and paintings, and probably belongs to the ancient Indo-Tibetan stock of Bön.
 It would be highly interesting to study the origins of the cult of Garuda in connection with the numerous representations of the eagle and the griffin in the nomad art of central Asia and southern Russia.
 On Bön frescoes we meet an endless host of *dkar-phyogs lha*, "Gods of the White Quarter" (or "benevolent gods") and *nag-phyogs lha* or "Gods of the Dark Quarter" (malignant deities).